 Strategies to strengthen evidence, improve practice and measure outcomes

 Energy Consumers Australia supports proposals to enhance data collection and evaluation of the outcomes from the work of service providers in this important area.
 For far too long it has not been possible to assess the national levels of activity and the degree of unmet demand which may exist.
-This has been dues to a lack of consistent nation-wide data recording by service provider organisations.
+This has been due to a lack of consistent nation-wide data recording by service provider organisations.
 We understand that such a consistent, data evaluation framework has recently been developed by Financial Counselling Australia and suggest that this should be used as the basis for enhanced data collection from now on.

 Energy Consumers Australia’s Keeping People Connected Project Attachment